alexykn/sp/README.md

 - Test coverage for core and cask modules
 - CLI usability improvements

 Feel free to open issues or PRs.
-Every contribution helps tame this alpha beast!
+Every contribution helps!

 ---